Hi, fellow marketing manager.

 There are two kinds of B2B SaaS Marketing: Inbound and Outbound.
 Inbound marketing is a long-term investment in content marketing strategies such as blogging, videos, case studies, whitepapers, and emails.
 They’re fairly low-cost, using educational and valuable content to direct organic traffic to your website.

 Where inbound marketing asks for permission, before quietly offering golden nuggets of information, outbound marketing is a home invasion of abrasive messaging.
-Don’t get me wrong, it works, but it gives off a completely different vibe and a lot of people are losing trust with paid ads on Instagram, Facebook, and LinkedIn.
+Don’t get me wrong, it works, but it gives off a completely different vibe and a lot of people are losing trust in paid ads on Instagram, Facebook, and LinkedIn.

 Inbound marketing costs 61% less than outbound per lead and generates 10x more leads than outbound.
 With that powerful statistic, it might seem like a no-brainer to throw your whole marketing spend into blogs and moonlight as your own content writer.
 But, it could take months before you saw any return on your investment, and B2B SaaS marketing needs the best of both strategies to generate leads now and into the future.

 Here are a few tips to sort out your B2B SaaS marketing budget: